SheepBrain/LaigelEssentials/README.md

 # LaigelEssentials
-This plugin Idea is Making a useful commands for pocketmine servers
+This plugin Idea is Making a useful commands for pocketmine servers like essy way of changing gamemodes, feed and heal your self
 # Note
 This is not a stable plugin im still learning PHP